-Program Town-wide Downtown Acton Downtown Georgetown Hamlets GO-Station Lands Employment Lands Rural 2A Building and Property Renovation Grant Program ~ ~ COMMERCIAL ZONING

-Rationale and Objective(s) To encourage the significant renovation of existing commercial, heritage and other non-residential and mixed-use buildings in Downtown Acton, Georgetown and Hamlets (scoped by zoning) including the conversion of upper floor space to residential and/ or office use.
-To promote functional improvements, accessibility, energy efficiency and consumption reduction, and upgrades to an older building stock.
+Program Town-wide Downtown Acton Downtown Georgetown Hamlets GO-Station Lands Employment Lands 2A Building and Property Renovation Grant Program ✓ ✓ ✓ COMMERCIAL ZONING Rationale and Objective(s) other non-res Georgetown sidential and and Hamlets ant renovatior I mixed-use bu s (scoped by zo Iential and/ or uildings in Do oning) includ wntown Acto on, To promote functional improvements, accessibility, energy efficiency and consumption reduction, and upgrades to an older building stock.
 Conservation and preservation of heritage buildings can be achieved in part by ensuring functional improvements to the historic building stock.
 Property improvements can include any identified and eligible improvements to the building, its structure, building systems, and major internal fit-up.
-Project works must contribute to the significant improvement of the long-term functionality of the building.
-General tenant fit-up 1 and end-of-life system replacements etc. will not be supported.
+Project works must contribute to the significant improvement of the long- term functionality of the building.
+General tenant fit-up and end-of-life system replacements etc. will not be supported.
 Benefits Program will support building improvements resulting in higher property assessment(s) and support the Town's objectives to ensure commercial economic recovery, continue to support property rejuvenation in the Downtown cores and Hamlets, and help bring about additional residential (including affordable rental), professional office and boutique retail and services into the urban core.
-This grant has the potential to leverage significant private sector investment in interior building renovations and improvements, and help address the costs involved with a range of matters, such as: Building Works Building, fire and other code compliance upgrades; Expansion/additions/conversions for office and/or retail; Accessibility enhancements as required under the Accessibility for Ontarians with Disabilities Act (AODA); Retrofitting space for residential use (upper floors);
+This grant has the potential to leverage significant private sector investment in interior building renovations and improvements, and help address the costs involved with a range of matters, such as: Building Works • Building, fire and other code compliance upgrades; Expansion/additions/conversions for office and/or retail; Accessibility enhancements as required under the Accessibility for Ontarians with Disabilities Act (AODA); Retrofitting space for residential use (upper floors);

-1 This refers to standalone projects for wall partitions, finishes, fixtures, lighting, power, equipment, etc. for the general purpose of enhancing leasehold space and which are not part of a substantial building conversion project.
+&lt;sup>1 This refers to standalone projects for wall partitions, finishes, fixtures, lighting, power, equipment, etc. for the general purpose of enhancing leasehold space and which are not part of a substantial building conversion project.

 Interior structural works and upgrades (including electrical, mechanical, HVAC and other building systems.).
-Property Improvements (per manent installations) Front of property impro ovements including outdoor patio, seating; Plans to better accommodate curbside pickup and customer service; Durable landscape improvements (hardscaping, walls, fences;) associated with front and side outdoor service areas; Rear patio/café garden improvements; • ways and/or courtyards between buildings for the pedestrian access and amenity; • Excludes replacement/improvement of existing asphalt parking Legislative Provision Section 28(7) of the Planning Act (R.S.O.
+Property Improvements (permanent installations) Front of property improvements including outdoor patio, seating; Plans to better accommodate curbside pickup and customer service; Durable landscape improvements (hardscaping, walls, fences;) associated with front and side outdoor service areas; Rear patio/café garden improvements; Creation of public walkways and/or courtyards between buildings for the purposes of improving pedestrian access and amenity; Excludes replacement/improvement of existing asphalt parking.
+Legislative Provision Section 28(7) of the Planning Act (R.S.O.
 1990, c.
 P.13) provides for grants and loan assistance "for the purpose of carrying out a municipality's community improvement plan."
-Target Group Private sector property owners Community Improvement Proje Downtown Acton; Downtown Georgetown Hamlets.
-Program Specifics and Limitations free Forgivable gran imum grant of \$30,000 per property (minimum It of \$15,000 per property). nt is a secured loan, forgivable over 5 years at an ual rate of 20%.
+Target Group Private sector property owners of properties within the following areas of the Community Improvement Project Area (CIPA): Downtown Acton; Downtown Georgetown; and Hamlets Program Specifics and Limitations Secured Interest-free•Maximum grant of \$30,000 per propertyForgivable Loan :(minimum grant of \$15,000 per property).
+Grant is a secured loan, forgivable over 5 years at an annual rate of 20%.
 The grant is equivalent to a proportion of the work value and provided on a matching funds basis to a maximum of 50% of eligible costs.
 Conditions of approval will be established by the Town and may extend to any reasonable consideration to ensure the interests of the Town as funder are upheld.
 Generally, all approvals under this program will require that construction commence within 6 months of an approved building permit, and final completion within 18 months.
-The Town may at its discretion adjust these requirements based on the particular circumstances of the construction project which may necessitate approvals from other agencies and/or delays in construction which are not in the control of the applicant to overcome. entity within the 5-year Loan Forg grant (after annual forgiveness) is rest in the property is transferred to another giveness period, the remaining principal of the repayable to the Town.
-Upon sale or transfer, all ain payable to the Town based on the approved
+The Town may at its discretion adjust these requirements based on the particular circumstances of the construction project which may necessitate approvals from other agencies